cczhuang420/JobSearch/README.md

 * Copy your X-RapidAPI-Key, and go to the .env file; then, place your API key there.

 #### How to run?
-You will need to have npm installed top be able to run this app.
-There are two options:
+You will need to have npm installed to be able to run this app.
+There are two options to test this app:

+<p> 1, Run with mobile phone</p>

+<p> 2, Run with simulator</p>

+<p> I will give both instructions for you to test in the later section <a href="options"> later section</a>.
+First in the terminal: </p>

 ```
 cd jobsearch
 ```